NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 # TODO (Vaguely Increasing Priority)
 - [ ] Spruce up backend form inputs.
 - [ ] Look into adding a license.
-- [ ] Stop volunteer editor page from jumping to volunteer biography in preview pane.
 - [ ] Subscribe link, we mail them when we add new features or lots of new updates to our archives.
 - [ ] Add URL option to image upload.
 - [ ] Add social media sharing on site